7 Fantastic Things To Do With Your Kids In Abilene

 He's big, he's gray, and he wants to say hey.
 He’s Macho, a 2,500-pound black rhino and the Abilene Zoo's resident gentle giant.
 It's not every day you can introduce your kids to such a majestic creature, but that's exactly what you can do on an affordable behind-the-scenes up close encounters.
 Macho is just one of the animals your kids can interact with, as they can hand-feed giraffes and get up-close and personal with the many turtles and snakes that call the zoo home.

 Don't forget to explore the rest of the zoo to see lions, tigers, alligators, and an array of birds.
-Then go for a ride on the Safari Express or the Wildlife Carousel, rent a swan boat and paddle on Zoo Lake, and play in the splash pad and Fort Imagination playground (in the summer).
+Then go for a ride on the Safari Express or the Wildlife Carousel, and play in the splash pad and Fort Imagination playground (in the summer).

-Bumper cars, laser tag, arcade games, and all your kids' favorite food all under one roof.
-If this sounds too good to be true, you haven't been to Primetime Family Entertainment yet.
+Pin ball, Atari, arcade games, and all your kids' favorite food all under one roof.
+If this sounds too good to be true, you haven't been to Free Play Arcade yet.
 This one-stop-shop for family-friendly entertainment has something for kids (and adults) of all ages.
-Putt your way around the two 18-hole mini-golf courses, race around the go-kart track in a one- or two-seat kart, and show your roll at the bowling alley (with automatic bumper rails).
-There's even an escape game and batting cages for older kids, while the younger crowd can romp in the indoor softplay area, Primetime Island.
-When you need a break, hit up the restaurant for delicious pizzas and burgers before heading out for more fun.
+Battle it out with Donkey Kong, put your pin ball skills to the test, and show off your dance move with Dance Dance Revolution.
+There's even a full bar for mom and dad and yummy snacks and drinks for kids.
+Don't miss out on the repertoire of retro cabinet games upstairs.
+When you need a break, hit up the restaurant for delicious pizza and sandwiches before heading out for more fun.

 Let your kids explore their imagination